NO MORE TALKING!

 - 1 million plastic bottles are bought all over the world – Every minute.

-How will we do this?
-Through the placement of thought-provoking bins to prick the conscience of people to; “Do the right thing” with their rubbish.
+Our thought-provoking BinForGreenSeas pricks people’s conscience to; “Do the right thing” with their rubbish.

 Please donate now